-The Judicial Support and Protocol Branch is responsible for the delivery of all judicial support services to the judges of the Supreme Court of Canada, including protocol and judges' dining room services, the development and delivery of integrated judicial support programs and services, judicial administration, as well as the judges' Law Clerk Program.
+The Judicial Support and Protocol Services Sector is responsible for the delivery of all judicial support services to the judges of the Supreme Court of Canada, including protocol and judges' dining room services, the development and delivery of integrated judicial support programs and services, judicial administration, as well as the judges' Law Clerk Program.

 The Registry plays a pivotal role in the Court's operations.
 It is the hub of all procedural and documentary activities at the Court.
 The Registry is responsible for processing, recording and directing the flow of all documents filed by parties, as well as recording all steps and events during the life of a case.
 This information is available to the public at the Court and on its Website.
 The Registry also provides assistance in scheduling the Court's hearings and providing support during sittings, as well as in finalizing the documentation for all cases after judgment has been rendered.
 For more information, visit the Scheduled Hearings page.